WICG/view-transitions/explainer.md

 ## Part 2: The preparation

 At this point the state has changed over to Page-B, and Page-A is gone aside from the elements it offered.

+If Page-B is on a different origin to Page-A, the elements offered by Page-A are discarded, and the rest of the process is aborted.
+Cross-origin transitions are something we want to tackle, but they may have significant differences and restrictions for security reasons.
+How they may work is not explored in this version of this document.

 In the MPA case, this happens when the navigation is complete.
 In the SPA case, this happens when the DOM is in the Page-B state and the developer signals that the change is complete (how to make that signal is discussed later in the API).

 ### Setting the stage